 Stonewall has a declared lobbying agenda to change the law.
 In 2017 it published "A Vision for Change" for "acceptance without exception" for trans-identifying people.
-Its goal was a radical change to the law to allow people to change their legal sex through "a simple administrative process".
+Their goal was for a radical change to the law to allow people to change their legal sex through "a simple administrative process".

-It has also called for changes to the Equality Act 2010 to remove the protected characteristic of "gender reassignment"; to replace it with "gender identity" and to remove all instances of permitted discrimination (the "exceptions") against trans-identified people.

-At the heart of this is an ideological theory about the primacy of a spectrum of fluid, variable "gender identity" over binary, immutable sex.
+It has also called for changes to the Equality Act 2010 to remove the protected characteristic of "gender reassignment"; to replace it with "gender identity" and to remove all instances of permitted discrimination (the "exceptions") of trans-identified people.
+As the heart of this is an ideological theory about the primacy of a spectrum of fluid, variable "gender identity" over binary, immutable sex.